With a growing skills shortage in the capital’s kitchens, London needs to do a better job of developing local culinary talent.

 - How has London’s system of culinary training and education changed over recent decades?

 - What role are less formal routes into the sector playing?

 - What do we know about working standards, pay and progression in London’s culinary sector?

 - What are the hurdles preventing greater social mobility and a better gender balance?

-Like many sectors with specialist workers, little research has been done in this area and there is no data on chefs’ careers.
-To inform this work, we will conduct interviews with London chefs, restauranteurs and culinary training providers.
-We will publish the research findings in spring 2019.
+Like many sectors with specialist workers, little research has been done in this area previously and there is no data on chefs’ careers.
+To inform this work, we conducted interviews with London chefs, restauranteurs and culinary training providers.

 Labour Force Survey, Office for National Statistics, People 1st analysis, quoted in The Chef Shortage, a Solvable Problem?